dibalokechanda/dibalokechanda.github.io/_posts/2023-08-22-kl-divergence-blog.md

 \log \left( \frac{p_{\theta}(x_1)}{q_{\phi}(x_1)} \right)
 $$

-which is called the likelihood ratio.
+which is called the log-likelihood ratio.
 Now, this is measuring "distance" for only sample $x_{1}$.
 We need to take into account all the samples $x_{1},x_{2},\cdots$ not just a single sample $x_{1}$.
-First, we can generalize the likelihood ratio by replacing index $1$ with $i$ and we get the following:s
+First, we can generalize the likelihood ratio by replacing index $1$ with $i$ and we get the following:

 $$
 \log \left( \frac{p_{\theta}(x_i)}{q_{\phi}(x_i)} \right)
 $$

 We can take the weighted average of this "distance measure" for all samples of the random variable $X$.
 You can think of it like we are averaging all individual log-likelihood ratio values for the random variable $X$.
-Following this logic we can write the following:-
+Following this logic, we can write :

 $$
 \sum_{i=1} p_\theta\left(x_i\right) \log \left[\frac{p_\theta\left(x_i\right)}{q_\phi\left(x_i\right)}\right]
 $$

 This is the definition of KL divergence.
-For continuous random variable we can replace $\sum$ with $\int$ get the following:
+For continuous random variable we can replace $\sum$ with $\int$ to get the following:

 $$